tageniu/local-browser-use/README.md

 await agent.run("https://google.com/flights")
 ```

-> _"Like nanoGPT, but for browser agents"_ - Built for researchers, hackers, and anyone tired of complex frameworks.
+> _"Like nanoGPT, but for browser agents"_ - Built for researchers, developers, and anyone who wants simple, hackable browser automation.

 ## Why This Exists